-At 31 December 2021, management tested goodwill for possible impairment.
+At 31 December 2022, management tested goodwill for possible impairment.

 Management has determined the recoverable amount of the CGU by assessing the fair value less cost of sell (FVLCS) of the underlying assets.
-The valuation is considered to be level 3 in the fair value hierarchy due to the unobservable inputs used in the valuation.
+The valuation is level 3 in the fair value hierarchy due to the unobservable inputs used in the valuation.
 No impairment was identified.